 - The City will take ownership of the discharge pump station at the Water Pollution Control Plant (WPCP) and the pipeline between the Plant and the Marina Dechlorination Facility.
 The City will take direct responsibility for maintenance of these facilities, with funding derived from the WPCP's Wastewater Utility Fund. - Currently, the City shares in the cost of the entire system.
 Under the amended agreement, the City will no longer pay for costs related to the pump stations and pipelines for the other agencies, which are located south of the Marina Dechlorination Facility. - Each member agency has agreed to a maximum discharge flow rate.
 This maximum rate is used to set the percent of EBDA expenses for which each agency is responsible.
 Any flow rate greater than the maximum will be subject to an overage charge, with one free incident each fiscal year.
-The City agreed to a maximum flow rate of 14 million gallons per day (MGD) and is very unlikely to exceed this amount.
-The current maximum flow rate is 22.3 MGD, but the WPCP now has enough storage capacity to be able to stay under the new lower flow rate. - Currently, each agency has an equal vote on the Commission, with some votes requiring unanimous agreement (e.g. budget approval, special studies and changes to the agreement).
+The City agreed to a maximum flow rate of 14 million gallons per day (MGD) and is very unlikely to exceed this amount. - Currently, each agency has an equal vote on the Commission, with some votes requiring unanimous agreement (e.g. budget approval, special studies and changes to the agreement).
 Other decisions, such as for contracts and policies, require four votes.
 In the proposed amended agreement, nearly all decisions will require both a majority of the members and greater than 50% of a weighted vote based on maximum discharge flow of the member agency.
 Certain important decisions, including amendment or termination of the amended agreement and changes to the ownership of JPA facilities, will still require a unanimous vote.